shreyanshshukla1102/shreyanshshukla1102/README.md

-I'm a Computer Engineering Graduate, a Budding Software Developer and Tech Enthusiast who is passionate about making open-source more accessible, creating technology to elevate people, and building community Where sharing of knowledge is super easy.
-I'm mostly prefer Python as Programming Language.
+I'm a Computer Engineering Graduate, a Budding Software Developer and Tech Enthusiast who is passionate about making open-source more accessible, creating technology to elevate people, and building community where sharing of knowledge is super easy.
+I mostly prefer Python as my Programming Language.

 ## Find me around the web 🌎:
 - Connect with me on <a href="https://www.linkedin.com/in/shreyanshshukla1102/">LinkedIn</a> 💼